MPK: A Compiler and Runtime for Mega-Kernelizing Tensor Programs: In-Kernel Parallel Runtime

 Schedulers are organized at {\em warp} granularity, with each SM hosting four scheduler warps.
 Each scheduler maintains an event queue and repeatedly polls for newly activated events, dispatching the corresponding tasks to workers.
 The allocation of workers and schedulers is fixed at kernel-launch time and matches the GPU’s physical SM count, avoiding any dynamic role-switching overhead inside the kernel.

-The remainder of this section details the in-kernel runtime architecture. \Cref{subsec:event_driven_execution} describes \sys’s event-driven execution model. \Cref{subsec:task_launch} introduces two complementary task-launch mechanisms, analyzes their trade-offs, and explains how \sys combines them to achieve low-latency and load-balanced execution. \Cref{subsec:runtime_optimizations} describes \sys's additional system optimizations that further reduce overhead and improve throughput.
+The remainder of this section details the in-kernel runtime architecture. \Cref{subsec:event_driven_execution} describes MPK’s event-driven execution model. \Cref{subsec:task_launch} introduces two complementary task-launch mechanisms, analyzes their trade-offs, and explains how \sys combines them to achieve low-latency and load-balanced execution. \Cref{subsec:runtime_optimizations} describes additional runtime optimizations that further reduce overhead and improve throughput.